WatForm/org.alloytools.alloy/README-dash.md

 # Running the Dash to Alloy Translator at the Command Line

-To run the Dash to Alloy Translator at the Command Line after the build is successful, use the following command:
+To run the Dash to Alloy Translator at the command line, use the following command:

 ```java -jar org.alloytools.alloy.dashbuild/target/org.alloytools.alloy.dashbuild.jar```